What sort of financial aid does Hastings offer?

 What are the eligibility criteria to receive financial aid?

 Applicants must be U.S. citizens, permanent residents or other eligible non-citizens who are making satisfactory academic progress toward their degree.
 Eligibility for different categories of aid is based on financial need as determined by the financial aid system developed by the U.S. Congress and the U.S. Department of Education (USDE).
 To receive Perkins, Direct Stafford and Direct Grad-PLUS loans or a Hastings Grant, applicants cannot be in default on a federal student loan or owe a federal student aid repayment.
 Students are eligible for a maximum of six semesters of campus-based aid.

 How do I apply for Loans and Grants?

 Applicants for financial aid must submit two forms: the Free Application for Federal Student Aid (FAFSA) and the Hastings Financial Aid Supplement.
 Because the most desirable student loan funds are limited, students are encouraged to complete the financial aid application process as soon as possible.
 Additionally, you are encouraged to file your tax return with the IRS early because this information may be needed to determine your eligibility.
-Students who complete the FAFSA online at www.fafsa.ed.gov and submit the Hastings Financial Aid Supplement by the UCH institutional deadline (February 17 for continuing and March 2 for entering students) receive priority consideration for grants, loans and scholarships.
+Students who complete the FAFSA online at www.fafsa.ed.gov and submit the Hastings Financial Aid Supplement by the UCH institutional deadline (March 2) receive priority consideration for grants, loans and scholarships.
 Students who miss this priority deadline will be given the best financial aid package available depending upon remaining funds.

 How do I obtain the FAFSA?

 We recommend that you apply via the Internet at www.fafsa.ed.gov for fastest processing of your application.
 A Student Aid Report (SAR) will be sent to you.
 Review the SAR carefully to make sure all the information is correct, and submit corrections to the central processor if necessary.

 What special information do I need on the FAFSA to ensure that Hastings will receive my financial information?